Funding and resources

 THE BIG LOTTERY

-Fund projects that support people and communities across the UK to Thrive.
-One of the criteria is to ‘improving the places that matter to communities.’
+Fund projects that support people and communities across the UK to thrive.
+One of the criteria is ‘improving the places that matter to communities.’
 They want you to involve your community in your project.

 THE LANDFILL COMMUNITIES FUND (LCF)